charlie4fun/gfk.github.io/documentation/promoting/organize-release-party.md

 * Create a facebook event including your sign-up form.
 * Share a short announcement message on social media (refer to the social media tips).
-* Send an announcement email to relevant mailing lists
+* Send an announcement email to relevant mailing lists.

 ### Step 7: Send a reminder to attendees
 Be sure to send a reminder email with event agenda to the registered attendees at least one time before the event.
 Some people might forget what they sign up for.